How To Add Email Accounts For Your Domain Name

 - Subdomains, addon domains, and parked domains

-In addition to our detailed written tutorials, we also suggest watching the video tutorials listed in the WordPress Installation Video Tutorials section.
+In addition to the written step-by-step tutorials in the WordPress installation training module, we also suggest watching the video tutorials listed in our WordPress Installation Video Tutorials section.

 As you work through this tutorial, keep in mind that cPanel may look different than the screenshots below depending on the version, theme, and your webhosting environment.
 All features, however, should work as described below.